-There is strong evidence that the quality of the outdoor environment is an important factor in encouraging daily exercise, which improves health and reduces the cost burden.
-There is strong evidence that access to green space has a positive impact on mental health and stress.
+1.77 There is strong evidence that the quality of the outdoor environment is an important factor in encouraging daily exercise, which improves health and reduces public health costs and, potentially, health and wellbeing inequalities.
+There is strong evidence that access to green space and areas rich in cultural heritage have a positive impact on mental health and stress.
 Such health improvements feed into increased productivity as well as allowing expenditure on health interventions to be invested elsewhere to support economic growth.